-At Virginia Tech, we’ve done away with the term “dormitory” and replaced it with the more applicable “residence hall.”
+At Virginia Tech, we’ve done away with the term “dorm” and replaced it with the more applicable “residence hall.”
 Our buildings aren’t your traditional on-campus living facilities.

 First-year students are guaranteed university housing and are required to live in the residence halls unless you are a transfer student or an exception is approved.